 Red flags when choosing an online casino

 The British gambling industry is fiercely competitive, with many casinos vying for the attention of players, especially newcomers.
 However, not all casinos are created equal.
-In fact, there are some which should be avoided completely – but these can sometimes be difficult to spot at first glance
+In fact, there are some which should be avoided completely – but these can sometimes be difficult to spot at first glance.

 When choosing a casino, there are often so many specific features and qualities that we are looking for it can be easy to overlook red flags.
 Newcomers and first time players should familiarise themselves with the warning signs, while experienced players should make sure they’re keeping on the ball – that they're up-to-date with how casinos are presenting themselves.
 And of course, everyone should be keeping a close eye on the small print!
+Here are the main things we're going to cover in this guide:

 Licencing